 The chart type is not supported in Geckoboard

-Geckoboard supports the following Highcharts chart types:
+Geckoboard only supports the following Highcharts chart types:

 There are errors in the chart's payload

-If everything appears to be syntactically correct, then the next step would be to consult the Highcharts API to determine if any options or parameter names are defined incorrectly.
+- If everything appears to be syntactically correct, then the next step would be to consult the Highcharts API to determine if any options or parameter names are defined incorrectly.

-Another method is to find one of Highchart's demo charts of the same type you would like to use, and compare it to the chart you have built.
+- Another method is to find one of Highchart's demo charts of the same type you would like to use, and compare it to the chart you have built.
 This will help you narrow down where the error is.